 d.
 Flat – Some expenses are independent of any other factor and will remain the same for the year.

 e.
-Big changes – If 2017 includes a significant event or undertaking, put it in the budget.
+Big changes – If this year includes a significant event or undertaking, put it in the budget.
 Maybe you’re moving your office.
 Perhaps you’re finally spiffing up your website.
 Whatever it is, figure out how much you expect to spend.
 Consider making this amount a unique line item in your budget.

 #4: Add It All Up